xaptum/oneup_metrics/README.md

 Then the process ends up with this metrics map subset in it's process dictionary, and that's how the process will be able to update global metrics during its lifetime.

-##Usage:
+## Usage:

-First of all, see common tests for usage examples.
+First of all, see eunit and common tests for usage examples.
+To run:

+>make test

-STEP 1.
+### STEP 1.
 `sys.config` is expecting `metrics_config` app variable which is a list of metric names.
 Eventually it will be a list of metric names with metric types, but currently only counters are supported.